common-workflow-language/cwltool/docs/pythonversions.rst

 * Ubuntu (`LTS release standard support <https://wiki.ubuntu.com/Releases>`_)
 * Centos 7 (`while in maintenance <https://wiki.centos.org/About/Product>`_)

+If there is a conflict between a third party package dependency which has dropped support for a Python version that cwltool should support according to this policy, then possible options (such as pinning the dependency, eliminating the dependency, or changing Python version support of cwltool) should be discussed among the cwltool maintainers and downstream users before making the decision to drop support for a Python version before the date outlined in this policy.
+The reasoning for dropping support for a Python version should be outlined here.

-As of Feburary 2022, here are approximate support periods for various Python versions:
+As of Feburary 2022, here are approximate cwltool support periods for across Python versions:

 ====== ======================
 Python cwltool end of support
 ====== ======================
+2.7    ended January 2020
+3.5    ended October 2020
 3.6    June 2024 (Centos 7 EOL)
 3.7    June 2023 (upstream EOL)
 3.8    April 2025 (Ubuntu 20.04 EOL)